Public housing estates in Tuen Mun: Affluence Garden

 Affluence Garden (澤豐花園) is a Home Ownership Scheme and Private Sector Participation Scheme court in Tuen Mun, beside Tuen Mun River.
 It has totally 5 blocks built in 1989.

 Butterfly Estate

 Butterfly Estate (蝴蝶邨) is the seventh public housing estate in Tuen Mun, completed in 1983.
 Built in the reclaimed land of Castle Peak Bay, the estate consists of 6 residential blocks.

-Butterfly Estate Public Library was reprovisioned and expanded in 2010.
+Butterfly Estate Public Library of Hong Kong Public Libraries was reprovisioned and expanded in 2010.

 Butterfly Estate is in Primary One Admission (POA) School Net 70.
 Within the school net are multiple aided schools (operated independently but funded with government money) and the following government schools: Tuen Mun Government Primary School (屯門官立小學).

 Chi Lok Fa Yuen

 Chi Lok Fa Yuen (置樂花園) is a Home Ownership Scheme and Private Sector Participation Scheme estate in Tsing Hoi Circuit, Tuen Mun, New Territories, Hong Kong.
 Built on the reclaimed land of Castle Peak Bay, It comprises eight residential blocks and a shopping centre completed in 1982.
 It was jointly developed by Hong Kong Housing Authority and Sun Hung Kai Properties.